Loading Events

 Mountain bikers looking for an exceptional challenge will find the Ring of Fire a captivating blend of terrain and tests.
 With a route boasting 53 miles, racers will be enveloped by breathtaking views of Mt.
 Bachelor and the surrounding woodlands of ponderosa pine, juniper, and fir.
 Starting at an altitude of 4,800 ft at Wanoga Snow Park, bikers will reach elevations as high as 7000 ft.
 It's a challenging yet deeply rewarding experience.

-As you take on the course, there are strategically placed aid stations at mileages 16 (offering water and Hammer Nutrition), 26.5, and 37.
+As you take on the course, there are strategically placed aid stations at mileage 16 (offering water and Hammer Nutrition), 26.5, and 37.
 However, racers need to be mindful of the cutoff times with the first aid station at Mile 26.5 closing by 1 pm and the second by 2:30 pm.

-The race offers several categories including the Clydesdale for those over 200lbs, Singlespeed and U18.
+The race offers several categories, including the Clydesdale for those over 200lbs, Singlespeed and U18.
 The top 3 in all 9 categories will be recognized, with cash prizes of $350, $250, and $150 for both men and women.
 There are limited spots available, with only 250 openings for this prestigious event.

 But it's not just about the race.
 The Ring of Fire event also promotes community and sustainability.
 Every participant is encouraged to give back 8 hours of their time or funds annually to trail maintenance, emphasizing the importance of keeping the beloved trails in optimal condition.